coliasgroup/seL4-summit-2024-rust-training/book/src/setup.md

 Clicking the clipboard copies the commit hash corresponding to the step to the clipboard.
 The GitHub icon is a link to the commit on GitHub.

+Use any Git workflow that works for you.
+For example, you could cherry-pick the steps that are not marked as exercises after examining and understanding them, and then attempt the exercises on your own, using those step commits as hints when necessary.

 ### Docker

 We will work inside of a Docker container built with {{#gh_link docker/Dockerfile}}.